- Prepping Basics

 Storing food can be complicated and costly but it is possible to start with a very simple list of items that you can purchase from your local grocery store or big-box chain like Wal-Mart, Costco or Sam’s Club.
 I have compiled a simple list of common foods that you can go get today that will allow you to feed a family of 4 for 30 days.
 If you have more or less people or giants in your family tree then you would need to adjust accordingly.

 I shop at Costco or Sam’s, but you can get all of these at your friendly neighborhood grocery store.
 You may have to adjust the quantities.
-I like Costco and Sam’s because I can buy larger containers and have to worry about fewer items.
-You can also throw these into your cart and nobody is going to look at you like you are a deviant.
+I like Costco and Sam’s because I can buy larger containers and have to worry about fewer items, but you can also use Amazon.com.
+At a store, you can also throw these into your cart and nobody is going to look at you like you are a deviant.
 If anyone does ask you what you are doing, just tell them you are having a big Chicken Stew or some other neighborhood type of event.

 All of the list above will feed the average family of 4 for right at 30 days and makes a great start to your food preparations.
 The meat was the most expensive part but the bill comes to around $500 give or take but this will vary by where you live.
 Should you stop there?
 No, but this is just a good starting point and you should expand from here.
 I would keep all of these items in your pantry along with your regular groceries and rotate these to keep the contents fresh.

 What else should you have?
-I would recommend several large candles (very cheap at Wal-Mart) or a propane powered lantern, matches or lighters, batteries for flashlights a good first aid kid, radio and plenty of water.
+I would recommend several large candles (very cheap at WalMart) or a propane powered lantern, matches or lighters, batteries for flashlights a good first aid kit, radio and plenty of water.
 You should also add bullion cubes and spices in to make the meals more palatable.
-Is this going to be as good as some toaster strudel or 3-egg omelets in the morning?
+Is this going to be as good as some toaster strudel or 3-egg omelets from your chickens in the morning?
 No, but this list above will keep your family alive.